 Diatomaceous earth offers a range of advantages for controlling millipedes and other pests:

-Non-Toxic and Safe: Food-grade DE is safe for humans, pets, and the environment, making it an excellent choice for home and garden use.
+Non-Toxic and Safe: Something pest control professionals cannot say about their products, Food-grade DE is safe for humans, pets, and the environment, making it an excellent choice for home and garden use.

 Long-Lasting: DE remains effective as long as it stays dry, providing continuous protection without the need for frequent reapplication.

-Chemical-Free: Since DE is a physical pest control agent, it doesn’t contain harmful chemicals and won’t introduce toxins into your home, garden, or soil.
+Chemical-Free: Since DE is a physical pest control agent, its clean and free of harmful chemicals and won’t introduce toxins into your home, garden, or soil.

 Multi-Pest Control: DE works against various pests, including ants, cockroaches, fleas, and slugs, so it can provide broad protection in addition to controlling millipedes.